jruels/adv-k8s/labs/06-networking/index.md

       periodSeconds: 5
 ```

-To see this in operation, create the resource from `simple_liveness.yaml`, as before:
+To see this in operation, create the resource from `simple_liveness.yaml`
 ```
 kubectl apply -f manifests/simple_liveness.yaml
 ```

-Then use kubectl get with the -w option to list the pod details and then watch for changes.
+Then use `kubectl` get with the -w option to list the pod details and then watch for changes.
 This will enable us to see updates to the status of running Pods as they are witnessed by Kubernetes.
 ```
 kubectl get pods liveness-exec -w -o wide
 ```